earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 **Data classes**, first introduced in Python 3.7, provide a convenient way of defining and managing such **data-oriented classes** (who would've guessed!).

 **If you already have a Python class that exposes a lot of methods, you don't need a data class**.
-However, if you’re interested in learning about this new feature to manage your data-oriented classes better, then this tutorial is for you.
+However, if you're interested in learning about this new feature to manage your data-oriented classes better, then this tutorial is for you.

-You’ll learn the basics of data classes and how they’re different from regular Python classes.
-In addition, you’ll learn how data classes support type hints, default values beyond basic data types, immutability, and more.
+You'll learn the basics of data classes and how they're different from regular Python classes.
+In addition, you'll learn how data classes support type hints, default values beyond basic data types, immutability, and more.

-Let’s get started!
+Let's get started!

 <div class="notice--big--primary">
 #### 📑 Before You Begin

 To follow along, you need [Python 3.7 or a later version](https://www.python.org/downloads/) installed in your preferred development environment.
 You can find the code examples used here in [this GitHub repository](https://github.com/balapriyac/dataclasses-tutorial).

-This tutorial assumes you’re familiar with the working of [Python classes and objects](https://earthly.dev/blog/how-cls-obj-work-python/).
+This tutorial assumes you're familiar with the working of [Python classes and objects](https://earthly.dev/blog/how-cls-obj-work-python/).

 </div>

 ## Python Classes and Boilerplate Code

-You’ll first create a regular [Python class](https://earthly.dev/blog/how-cls-obj-work-python/).
+You'll first create a regular [Python class](https://earthly.dev/blog/how-cls-obj-work-python/).
 In doing so, you'll realize how much bolierplate code you need to write to get a minimal working class.
 You'll then rewrite the existing Python class as a *data class* to understand how data classes can help you escape the monotony of boilerplate code.

 As our goal is to *understand and use* data classes—and not to write fancy classes—let's create a simple class such as a `Student` or an `Employee` class.